Master equation for the probability distribution functions of forces in soft particle packings

-We use MD simulations of two-dimensional frictionless granular particles.
-The normal force between particles in contact is given by $f=kx-\eta\dot{x}$~($x>0$) with a spring constant $k$, viscosity coefficient $\eta$, overlap $x$ and relative speed $\dot{x}$ in normal direction.
-A global damping force $\mathbf{f}_\mathrm{d}=-\eta\mathbf{v}$, proportional to the particle's velocity $\mathbf{v}$, is also introduced to enhance the relaxation.
-We prepare static packings of the particles by a method similar to the one used in Ref.\ \cite{rs1}.
-At first, we randomly distribute a $50:50$ binary mixture of $N$ particles with different radii, $R$ and $\rho R$ ($\rho=1.4$), and the same masses $m$ in a square periodic box, where each pair of particles is not in contact.
-Then, we adjust the size of the particles by rescaling every radius as $R(t+\delta t) = [1+\{\bar{x}-x_\mathrm{m}(t)\}/l]R(t)$ until a target mean overlap $\bar{x}$ is obtained, where $t$, $\delta t$, and $x_\mathrm{m}(t)$ are time, an increment of time, and the mean overlap over all particles at time $t$, respectively, and the initial value $R(0)$ corresponds to $R$.
-Here, we keep the mass constant and use a long length scale $l=10^2R$ to grow the particles gently \footnote{ The static packings prepared with longer length scales $l=10^3R$ and $10^4R$ give the same results concerning critical scaling of frictionless particles near the jamming point \cite{gn1,gn2,gn3}, while we cannot obtain the same results with a smaller value $l=10R$. }.
-The particles lose their kinetic energies by means of inelastic contacts and global damping.
-We stop rescaling each radius when the accelerations of all particles drops below a small threshold $10^{-6}kR/m$ and assume that the system is static \cite{rs1}.
-We prepare $10$ samples for smaller systems ($N=512,2048,8192$) and $2$ samples for the largest system ($N=32768$) by changing the initial random configuration of particles.
-However, we only report the results of $N=8192$ and note that all results do not depend on the system size.
-In our simulations, the jamming point $\phi_J$ obeys the scaling $\bar{x}(\phi)=A(\phi-\phi_J)^\alpha$ \cite{gn3}, where we find $\alpha=1.0\pm0.002$, $\phi_J=0.8458\pm0.0001$, and $A=(0.9\pm0.003)R_\mathrm{m}$ with the mean radius $R_\mathrm{m}$.
-Thus, the mean overlap is equivalent to the distance from the jamming point $\bar{x}(\phi)\simeq A(\phi-\phi_J)$.
+As method, we use molecular dynamics (MD) simulations of two-dimensional frictionless soft particles.
+The normal force between particles in contact ($i$ and $j$) is given by $f_{ij}=kx_{ij}-\eta\dot{x}_{ij}$~($x_{ij}>0$) with a spring constant, $k$, viscosity coefficient, $\eta$, and relative speed in the normal direction, $\dot{x}_{ij}$.
+A global damping force, $\mathbf{f}^\mathrm{d}_i=-\eta\mathbf{v}_i$, proportional to the particle's velocity, $\mathbf{v}_i$, is also introduced to enhance the relaxation, where the particles lose their kinetic energy by means of inelastic contacts and global damping.
+We randomly distribute a $50:50$ binary mixture of $N$ particles with two kinds of radii, $R_i>R_j$ ($R_i/R_j=1.4$), in a square periodic box, where no particle touches others.
+We then rescale every radius to make mechanically stable particle packings (our method is similar to the one used in Ref.\ \cite{rs1} \footnote[4]{ We rescale every radius as $R(t+\delta t)=[1+\{\bar{x}-x_\mathrm{m}(t)\}/l]R(t)$, where $t$, $\delta t$, $\bar{x}$, and $x_\mathrm{m}(t)$ are time, increment of time, target mean overlap, and averaged overlap at time $t$, respectively.
+When $\bar{x}>x_\mathrm{m}(t)$, each radius increases, while it decreases if $\bar{x}<x_\mathrm{m}(t)$.
+Therefore, the averaged overlap converges to the target value, $\bar{x}$, in the long time limit.
+Here, we keep the mass constant and use a long length scale $l=10^2\bar{R}$ to grow the particles gently, where $\bar{R}$ is the mean radius at $t=0$.
+Note that the static packings prepared with longer length scales, $l=10^3\bar{R}$ and $10^4\bar{R}$, give the same results concerning critical scaling of frictionless particles near jamming \cite{gn3}, while we do not obtain the same results with $l=10\bar{R}$.
+We stop rescaling each radius when every acceleration of particles drops below a threshold $10^{-6}k\bar{R}/m$ and assume the system is static. }).
+In our simulations, distances from jamming are determined by the known scaling of averaged overlap \cite{gn3,sastry}, $\bar{x}(\phi)\simeq A(\phi-\phi_J)$.
+From our $10$ samples of $N=8192$ particles, we estimate $\phi_J=0.8458\pm10^{-4}$ with a critical amplitude, $A=(0.31\pm0.01)\bar{\sigma}$, where $\bar{\sigma}$ is the mean diameter in a packing closest to the jamming point, $\phi-\phi_J=1.2\times10^{-5}$.
+We also prepared $10$ samples for small systems ($N=512,2048$) and $2$ samples for the largest one ($N=32768$), while we only report the results of $N=8192$ since none of the results depends on system size (see the ESI \dag).